bio-boris/berdl_notebook/README.md

-# Welcome to Your Development Environment
+# Welcome to Your BERDL Environment
+* nginx.ingress.kubernetes.io/proxy-body-size is set to 64m, so you cannot upload files bigger than that directly
+*

 This environment has been automatically configured to provide a consistent and powerful experience.
 This document explains how the setup works and, most importantly, how you can customize it.